OmerTheProgrammer/space-shooter-project/README.md

 ** Current real info: 14.12.2025 **
 Project Structure:
-  Client Manager - API - The library that holds the class (ApiService) which will work with the server in the app.
+  1. Client Manager - API - The library that holds the class (ApiService) which will work with the server in the app.
-  Model - describe the C# side of the tables and entities in DB:
+  2. Model - describe the C# side of the tables and entities in DB:
+    2.1.
 Data Transfer Objects - DTOs - All entities, with null as defaults to force manual update.
+    2.2.
 Diagrams - The DB diagram, built in DrawIo.
+    2.3.
 Entities - The C# holding objects for records based on BaseEntity with the field Id and basic functions.
+    2.4.
 Tables - The C# holding objects for tables based on List<Entity>s.
-  Server Manager - API - The project that runs the server:
+  3. Server Manager - API - The project that runs the server:
+    3.1.
 Controllers - Holds all the controllers, split by function, to all entities.
+    3.2.
 ExceptionHandler.cs - Holds a middleware of the server that runs the exception handling, creating detailed errors from the server's errors, ViewModel's errors, and sends them to the client and server.
-    Program.cs - runs the server's life cycle, opens Swagger, runs the middleware. space shooter - the website's old version (.net framework 4.7.2), will be replaced by Space Shooter Website.
+    3.3.
+Program.cs - runs the server's life cycle, opens Swagger, runs the middleware.
+  4. space shooter - the website's old version (.net framework 4.7.2), will be replaced by Space Shooter Website.
+    4.1.
 It's a bit of a mess and has redundancy, things I don't need because other projects in the solution, it's a temporary in-between version.
-  Space Shooter Website - the future virsion of the web site, still with defults, no work done yet.
+  5. Space Shooter Website - the future virsion of the web site, still with defults, no work done yet.
+  6. Space_Shooter_DB Creator - the project that crated the sql DB of the project first time.
+     6.1.
+     6.2.
+  7. Test - Console app to test ViewModel and Client Manager - API, dependes on the startapp project, Test -> vm testing, Test with server -> Client Manager - API testing.

 **this readme is under development, it's just a structure, no real info **